 - Strength comes from muscle resistance exercises.

 The greatest benefit you will experience from exercising will be the development of your Habit 1 muscles of proactivity.
 When you exercise you are being proactive in order to promote your physical wellness instead of reacting to all the forces that keep you from exercising.
-Therefore, your paradigm of yourself, your self-esteem, your self-confidence will improve as a result.
+Therefore, your paradigm of yourself, your self-esteem, and your self-confidence will improve as a result.

 The Spiritual Dimension

-The spiritual dimension is your core, your center, your commitment to your value system.
+The spiritual dimension is your core, your center, and your commitment to your value system.
 Renewing the spiritual dimension provides leadership to your life.
 It’s highly related to Habit 2 (Begin with the End in Mind).

 Spiritual renewal takes an investment of time.
 But it’s a Quadrant II activity (important but not urgent) that we don’t really have time to neglect.